-- 1. If you do not want the box to be filled (i.e., you want a transparent box), click on OK. - 2.
-If you want to specify a fill for the box, check the Fill Box/Ellipse. - 3.
+- If you do not want the box to be filled (i.e., you want a transparent box), click on OK. - 2.
+If you want to specify a fill for the box, check the Fill Box/Ellipse. - 4.
 Click on OK.
-The background will fill with the color selected in the Attributes/Colors/Background/Fill selection.
+The background will fill with the color selected in the Attributes/Colors/Background/Fill selection. - You may set your selections as the default by selecting the Save as Defaults checkbox.